 You don’t have to drive for hours out into the country to see all of these amazing intriguing environments!

-In this article, we’ve concentrated our efforts in showing you 12 urban botanical gardens.
+In this article, we’ve concentrated our efforts in showing you 12 urban botanical gardens in the United States.

 So, pack your sightseeing bag, grab your camera and put on your comfortable walking shoes because we’re going show you some of America’s most beautiful urban botanical gardens!

-15 Most Beautiful Urban Botanical Gardens in America
+15 Best Botanical Gardens in the United States

 1) Boston Public Garden